 The question of whether you are ready to move up to a General class may have occurred to you, but perhaps you are not clear about what General level might be like.
 Is it full of people who already know what they are doing?
 Will the teacher expect me to know the names of the poses?
 Should I already be practising headstand?
-General classes are designed to help you further your practice by exploring the poses in greater depth and introducing the inversions in a clear way.
+General classes are designed to help you further your practice by exploring the poses in greater depth and introducing inversions in a clear way.
 The teacher is there to guide you.
-The Tuesday night General class is a new class so it is a good opportunity for any of you who are thinking of moving up to come along and give it a try.
-I hope you will see that progression does not always mean more intensity but gives more understanding of the practice, for the enjoyment of yoga.
+If you have been going to a Beginners class regularly for two years or more and feel curious about moving up it may be a good time to try your first General Level class.
+If you have any concerns speak to your regular teacher.

 We have a workshop for Beginners students who would like to move up to General Level this Easter.

 Beginners Moving up to General Level Workshop with Judy Lynn

 Members £30 / Non-members £33